 Saliva and Blood Tests

 When pulled over, police officers can demand a preliminary breath sample that tests for blood alcohol levels.
 They can do so without any reasonable suspicion of impairment.
 In 2009, a provision to the Criminal Code allows police to carry out compulsory roadside testing of drug-impaired drivers.
 Oral fluid drug screeners are used to detect some drugs in saliva, if an officer reasonably suspects that a driver is impaired by drugs.
 Reasonable suspicion can include signs like red eyes, twitching, agitation, slurred speech, and odd behaviour.
 Oral fluid drug screeners serve as a basis for additional blood testing for further confirmation of impairment.
 Police can also demand a driver submit to a Standard Field Sobriety Test or a Drug Recognition Expert Evaluation.

 Penalties and Fines

-Federal penalties for impaired driving (that doesn’t involve harm or death) carry a maximum of a 10-year prison sentence.
+Federal penalties for DUI (that doesn’t involve harm or death) carry a maximum of a 10-year prison sentence.
 The minimum penalties range from a minimum mandatory fine of $1000 for first offenses to at least a 120-day prison sentence for third offenses.
 More severe penalties are reserved for those convicted of impaired driving causing bodily harm or death.